TheOceanTrade/theoceanx-javascript/README.md

-# theoceanx.js
+# the-ocean
-Please refer to our documentation at https://docs.theoceanx.com/
+Please refer to our documentation at https://docs.theocean.trade/